tooterfish/nc-tech-test/NOTES.md

 ---

 ### Given more time:
+I think for the post endpoint the post body probably needs more robust validation.
+I'm just checking if the keys match at the moment.

 I'd like to make use of routers.
 Although not strictly necessary in this case they make code a lot tidier and easier to maintain when more endpoints are implemented.

 I would've also liked to put error checking into its own controller, for similar reasons as above.